BlueGrizzliBear/Dota2Predict/README.md

 ## Configuration

 The Machine Learning model is trained based on a .json data file.
-This file can be changed before launching the program, inside DataExtractor.py
+The path to the file can be changed before launching the program, inside DataExtractor.py

 Defaults files can be found in the resource_data dir.